hpcsc/Sharpenter.BootstrapperLoader/README.md

 `BootstrapperLoader` provides 2 methods to trigger methods in sub-projects `Bootstrapper` class:

-- `TriggerConfigureContainer(object container)`
+- `Trigger<TArg>(string methodName, TArg parameter)`

-When this method is called, it will look for methods (by default having name `ConfigureContainer`) in `Bootstrapper` classes that do IoC registration in sub-projects and invoke those, passing in object parameter.
-Since there's no common standard on how different IoC container should do registration, it assumes its object parameter is a container in your DI framework.
-So in theory, you can pass in any object of your choice, as long as your `Bootstrapper` classes in sub-projects know how to handle it.
-Although as the name suggests, it should be used for IoC configuration most of the time
+When this method is called, it will look for methods with specified name in `Bootstrapper` classes in sub-projects and invoke those, passing in provided parameter.
+Most of the time, this method should be used to trigger IoC registration in sub-projects, passing in IoC container from root project as parameter.
+Although with its general signature, it can be used for other purpose.

 - `TriggerConfigure(IServiceLocator serviceLocator = null)`